UPDATED – December 2020

 For a full comparison of security deposit replacements and alternatives, see here.

 Security deposit replacements differ from security deposit alternatives in that they seek to completely remove and replace costly security deposits with more affordable options such as lease insurance.
 These deposit replacements 1) give renters an affordable move-in and 2) offer properties enhanced protection, meaning they help both renters and operators.
 The introduction of security deposit replacement laws represents a movement toward total deposit removal.
-For example, the recent Pennsylvania bill pushes the needle closer to achieving total deposit replacement by giving operators the choice to fully eliminate security deposits with lease insurance.
+For example, the Atlanta bill pushes the needle closer to achieving total deposit replacement by giving operators the choice to fully eliminate security deposits with lease insurance.

 On the whole, security deposit replacements have gained more traction, especially amid the COVID-19 pandemic, as renters work to pay rent and operators try to avoid major rent loss.